JieunKwon/React_create_theFirstApp/README.md

  6. src/index.js

-       the JavaScript entry point and import React and ReactDom
+       this file is the JavaScript entry point

+       need to import React and ReactDom

-       And import other component to rend
+       And import other component to render

          import React from 'react';
          import ReactDOM from 'react-dom';
          import App from './App';

  7. src/App.js

        the react page using ES6

+       need to export with a name like App to use from other js files

+        export default App;

  8. package.json